 Continued reading - Plugins and policies

 The concept of upstreams introduce potential for controlling the flow of packages between registries that your organization control and the public npm registry.
-By properly understanding upstreams you can already setup a flow where only a whitelisted packages are available for downstream registries or control who is allowed to publish to public npm.
+By understanding upstreams you can already setup a flow where only approved packages are available for downstream registries or control who is allowed to publish to public npm.

 Continue reading our series on Using Bytesafe, to see how Plugins & Policies can secure your code supply chain!